jrhunger/mcloadtimes/README.md

 If the 6th field is not numeric, the line will be ignored so you can add a header row like:
 First Last<tab>Gender<tab>Distance<tab>Stroke<tab>Time<tab>(Seconds)<tab>Swimmer ID

+Dependencies:
+- WWW::Mechanize (may have to be added on Linux, is included with Strawberry Perl on Windows)
+- HTTP::Request::Common (I think this is a core perl module?)